 All told it took me 2¾ hours to cycle to the pass, with plenty of stops for photos and a few refueling stops.
 On the return it took us about 2 hours.
 We did cycle down the other side of the pass but didn’t go far as the grade is extreme for the first five kilometres and we had to be home by a certain time.
 That at least, was my excuse.

 No matter how you do it, you will feel pretty darned pleased with yourself once you reach the pass.
 Go prepared.
-Bring lots of water and food, warm clothing and consider carrying a can of bear spray.
+Bring lots of water and food along with warm clothing.

 Click on the photo to bookmark to your Pinterest board.